mozilla/glean/docs/dev/howtos/development-with-android-components.md

 }
 ```

+Composite builds will ensure the Glean SDK is build as part of tasks inside `android-components`.

 ## Caveat

 There's a big gotcha with library substitutions: the Gradle build computes lazily, and AARs don't include their transitive dependencies' JNI libraries.